 I don’t really talk too much on here about my love life, or lack of.
 It’s not deliberate, it’s just that there’s not much to tell-and there are dating bloggers out there who cover this stuff so well, I didn’t feel it was something I should be covering.
 But then I realised I have some ridiculous dating stories I wanted to share with you guys!
 I’m hoping to do a series of these collaborative posts and share multiple stories-so look out for those.
-All names have been changed to protect the not so innocent.
+All names have been changed to protect the not so innocent, during my time playing the dating game.

 I knew James from work, although we didn’t work together anymore.
 I arranged to meet him in Leeds at 7pm, and my train got in at 6:45.
 I text him to say I’d arrived and that I’d grab a drink in the pub inside the station and wait for him.
 He replied saying he was going to catch a train soon (his journey took around 40 minutes!)
 With hindsight, I should’ve gone home at that point!